intel/pepc/docs/pepc-cstates.rst

    'pkg_cstate_limit_aliases_').

 **--c1-demotion**
-   Get current setting for C1 demotion (details in 'c1_demotion_').
+   Check if C1 demotion is enabled or disabled (details in 'c1_demotion_').

 **--c1-undemotion**
-   Get current setting for C1 undemotion (details in 'c1_undemotion_').
+   Check if C1 undemotion is enabled or disabled (details in 'c1_undemotion_').

 **--c1e-autopromote**
-   Get current setting for C1E autopromote (details in 'c1e_autopromote_').
+   Check if C1E autopromote is enabled or disabled (details in 'c1e_autopromote_').

 **--cstate-prewake**
-   Get current setting for C-state prewake (details in 'cstate_prewake_').
+   Check if C-state prewake is enabled or disabled (details in 'cstate_prewake_').

 **--idle-driver**
    Get idle driver (details in 'idle_driver_').